Your MacBook camera can disappoint you when you least expect it, especially with the MacBook camera not working.

 Therefore, you need to install a trustworthy anti-virus and scan your system regularly.

 Update to the MacOS keeps it more secure and offers a much more seamless user experience.
 However, it doesn’t mean that they are going to play well with other apps.

-It is so since specific updates can change the general operation of your MacOS and disrupt the communication between software that uses the camera and the OS.
-It is more common with users that have their systems set to automatic update.
+It is so since specific updates can change the general operation of your macOS and disrupt the communication between software that uses the camera and the OS.
+It is more common with users that have their systems set to automatic updates.

 It refers to the aging process of your integrated camera.
 In case you are wondering how a built-in camera can wear out, you’re in the right place.

 Your Mac camera has components that make it work.
 These components are exposed to elements such as dust and humidity.
 Furthermore, they require electricity to operate.
 Therefore, constant exposure to these entities wears down the camera.